 Lie flat on the floor with your legs straight and arms extended overhead, holding a ball.

 Moving as one, lift your arms and legs toward each other, keeping your limbs straight.
+When your arms meet your legs, pass the ball from your hands to your feet.

 Lower back down to the starting position with the ball between your feet.
+Keep your core engaged and your lower back pressed against the floor.

 Shoulder Taps

-Shoulder taps are an anti-rotational exercise which means they help strengthen and stabilize the body to resist involuntary twisting, reducing the risk of injury.
+Shoulder taps are an anti-rotational exercise, which means they help strengthen and stabilize the body to resist involuntary twisting, reducing the risk of injury.

 It provides a full-body workout targeting muscle groups like the core (primarily the obliques), chest, back, and shoulders.